 Seismic Surveys, Inc. provides a full range of high-quality geoscience consulting services in all of Pennsylvania, including Philadelphia, Pittsburgh, Allentown, Reading, and Erie.
 We serve customers in the engineering, construction, mining, demolition, and explosives industries in the state of Pennsylvania.
 As specialists in measuring, monitoring, analyzing, and controlling ground vibration and sound pressure effects, we help our PA customers meet regulatory compliance, achieve positive public relations and protect against vibration related damage claims.
-As an authorized distributor for Instantel™ seismographs, Seismic Surveys, Inc. also offers seismograph sales and seismograph leasing in the state of Pennsylvania.
+As an authorized distributor for Instantel™ seismographs, SSI also offers seismograph sales and seismograph leasing in the state of Pennsylvania.

 Pre-Construction & Pre-Blast Surveys in Pennsylvania